kubernetes/website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

 ## {{% heading "prerequisites" %}}

 It is assumed that the control plane is running Kubernetes version N and to be upgraded to version N + 1.
-Although it is possible to migrate within the same version, ideally the migration should be performed as part of a upgrade so that changes of configuration can be aligned to releases.
+Although it is possible to migrate within the same version, ideally the migration should be performed as part of an upgrade so that changes of configuration can be aligned to each release.
 The exact versions of N and N + 1 depend on each cloud provider.
 For example, if a cloud provider builds a `cloud-controller-manager` to work with Kubernetes 1.22, then N can be 1.21 and N + 1 can be 1.22.

 The control plane nodes should run `kube-controller-manager` with Leader Election enabled through `--leader-elect=true`.
 As of version N, an in-tree cloud privider must be set with `--cloud-provider` flag and `cloud-controller-manager` should not yet be deployed.

-The out-of-tree cloud provider must have built a `cloud-controller-manager` with Leader Migration implmentation.
-If the cloud provider imports `k8s.io/cloud-provider` and `k8s.io/controller-manager` of version v0.21.0 or later, Leader Migration will be avaliable.
+The out-of-tree cloud provider must have built a `cloud-controller-manager` with Leader Migration implementation.
+If the cloud provider imports `k8s.io/cloud-provider` and `k8s.io/controller-manager` of version v0.21.0 or later, Leader Migration will be available.
 However, for version before v0.22.0, Leader Migration is alpha and requires feature gate `ControllerManagerLeaderMigration` to be enabled.

 This guide assumes that kubelet of each control plane node starts `kube-controller-manager` and `cloud-controller-manager` as static pods defined by their manifests.
 If the components run in a different setting, please adjust the steps accordingly.

-For authorization, this guide assumes that the cluser uses RBAC.
+For authorization, this guide assumes that the cluster uses RBAC.
 If another authorization mode grants permissions to `kube-controller-manager` and `cloud-controller-manager` components, please grant the needed access in a way that matches the mode.

 <!-- steps -->